 - Mileage Account - Select the checkbox if the account is a mileage expense account.
 If it is a mileage account, make sure to enter a mileage rate in the mileage rate field.

 - Mileage Rate - If the GL Account is a mileage expense account then enter the mileage rate here.
-Note - The standard IRS mileage rate for 2019 is 58 cents per mile for business miles driven.

 - Billing Description - This is an alternate name for the GL Account when used in Billings to display a more customer-friendly description of the GL Account.
 This feature is only applicable to Revenue GL Accounts.